mistryvatsal/mistryvatsal.github.io/about.md

 <p>नमस्ते (Namaste) ,</p>

-<p>I am Vatsal Mistry and I live in <a href="https://en.wikipedia.org/wiki/India">India</a>.</p>
+<p>I am Vatsal Mistry and I live in <a href="https://en.wikipedia.org/wiki/Bangalore">Bengaluru</a>, <a href="https://en.wikipedia.org/wiki/India">India</a>.</p>

-<p>I currently am into the final year of <a href="https://en.wikipedia.org/wiki/Bachelor_of_Technology">B.Tech</a> in <a href="https://en.wikipedia.org/wiki/Computer_Science_and_Engineering">Computer Science and Engineering</a>, a 4-year undergraduate degree programme, pursuing at a university in <a href="https://en.wikipedia.org/wiki/Vadodara">Vadodara</a>, India.
+<p>I have completed <a href="https://en.wikipedia.org/wiki/Bachelor_of_Technology">B.Tech</a> in <a href="https://en.wikipedia.org/wiki/Computer_Science_and_Engineering">Computer Science and Engineering</a>, a 4-year undergraduate degree programme, from a university in <a href="https://en.wikipedia.org/wiki/Vadodara">Vadodara</a>, India.
 I'm looking for opportunities to diversify my skillset.
 I am interested in developing a wide range of skills in diverse fields that would complement each other in unexpected ways.
 So I engrained this idea to my lifestyle, and created a goal of learning one new thing in depth every <a href="https://dictionary.cambridge.org/dictionary/english/semester">semester</a>.</p>

 <p>I am currently learning Data Science and look it to be an aspiring job in future.
 My hobbies come and go.
 Currently I read articles on medium, enjoy cooking (and eating), do some <a href="https://www.djangoproject.com/">Django</a> stuff.
 In the past I've enjoyed photoshop, cricket, teaching, hill trekking and probably a few other things.</p>